 Address: 15 Jalan Tepong, Jurong Food Hub, #06-16, Singapore 619336

-Contact: 6560 1249
+Phone: 6560 1249

 Le Café Confectionery & Pastry

 Le Café is one of Singapore’s oldest and finest cake and pastry shops since its establishment in 1949.
 Hence, it’s no surprise that they are well recognized for their quality and unique taste of their products.
 Their selections are 100% crafted by hand and contain no pork or lard.
 Le Café is also the first to introduce round pineapple tarts aka “Gold Ball” tarts!
 The moist pineapple filling is encased in their buttery, crumbly pastry.
 Mmm … A bite guarantees 100% gratification!
-These “Golf Balls” are available only in 20 pieces bottle, 10 pieces bottle ($11.30) and 10 pieces box.
-Remember to consume within six weeks from the day of purchase and note that these “Golf Balls” do not require refrigeration.
-If you’re planning on bringing these overseas for friends, hand carry this item due to its fragility.

-2. Le Café Confectionery & Pastry
+Le Café Confectionery

 Hope we have provided enough information as a guideline to help you decide on which sinfully delicious pineapple tarts are worth your calories.
 Do remember to order earlier to avoid disappointments!
 Here wishing you a prosperous and abundant Lunar New Year!
 Have fun and indulge more!